astrophys/busy-cpu-and-mem/README.md

 ## Usage :
 Uses for this code:

+### Testing Segfaults / ulimit

 1. It can be used in conjunction with ulimit's data to generate segfaults (see `/etc/security/limits.conf`).
 In Red Hat 8, it isn't always obvious how to generate segfaults

     a) To Enable core files on Red Hat 8 :

-        i) Ensure that `ulimit -c unlimited`
+        - Ensure that `ulimit -c unlimited`

     b) Ensure both abrtd and abrt-ccpp are running

-        i)  service abrtd status

-        ii) service abrt-ccpp status
+        - `service abrtd status`

+        - `service abrt-ccpp status`

-    c) In /etc/abrt/abrt-action-save-package-data.conf ensure `ProcessUnpackaged = yes`
+    c) In `/etc/abrt/abrt-action-save-package-data.conf` ensure `ProcessUnpackaged = yes`

     d) Run a test bad code

-       * Typically the file will be written /var/spool/abrt/
+       - Typically the file will be written /var/spool/abrt/

-       * If you do `cat /proc/sys/kernel/core_pattern`, you'll see some stuff
+       - If you do `cat /proc/sys/kernel/core_pattern`, you'll see some stuff

-       * If you `echo "core" > /proc/sys/kernel/core_pattern` it will dump to a local file
+       - If you `echo "core" > /proc/sys/kernel/core_pattern` it will dump to a local file

+### Testing Cgroups
 2. When testing cgroups, it is convenient to have a single code to keep the processor busy instead of spawning dozens of cpu processes to test the cpu limits